stuwilkins/FanSpeedController/README.md

 [Adafruit Feather nRF52840 Express](https://www.adafruit.com/product/4062)
 and a big kudos to Adafruit and all the work they do for open hardware.

+I got the idea from [Keith Wakeham's Blog](https://titanlab.co/).
+Thanks to Keith for the interesting blog on bicycle related tech.

 ![Mains Controller](docs/mains_controller.jpg "Mains Controller")